SwiftyLab/MetaCodable/CONTRIBUTING.md

 ### Automated Tests

 GitHub action is already setup to run tests on pull requests targeting `main` branch.
-However, to reduce heavy usage of GitHub runners, run the following commands in your terminal to test:
+For detailed testing instructions and methodology, see our [Testing Guide](Contributing/TESTING.md).

+To run tests locally and reduce usage of GitHub runners:

 | Test category | With [Node] | Manually |
 | --- | --- | --- |